E112

 1. Method for controlling electromechanical brake boosting, in which the master brake cylinder or tandem master brake cylinder (5) is driven by an electric motor (11, 12),

-2. wherein a brake actuating device (16, 16a, 14) acts in a force-assisting manner on a spindle (13) and/or a piston (24) of the brake booster during normal braking operation, comprising the steps of
+2. wherein a brake actuating device (16, 16a, 14) acts in a force-assisting manner on a spindle (13) and/or a piston (24) of the brake booster during normal braking operation,

-wherein the piston travel (sK) is detected via a rotation angle sensor (4) of the electric motor (11, 12);
+1. Detecting a piston travel (sK) of the master brake cylinder or tandem master brake cylinder (5), wherein the piston travel (sK) is detected via a rotation angle sensor (4) of the electric motor (11, 12);

-• Detection of a stroke of the brake actuating device (16, 16a, 14);
+2. Detection of a stroke of the brake actuating device (16, 16a, 14);

-• Determining a path difference (Δh) between the piston (24) and the brake actuating device (16, 16a, 14), based on the detected piston path (sK) and the detected stroke of the brake actuating device (16, 16a, 14)
+3. Determining a path difference (Δh) between the piston (24) and the brake actuating device (16, 16a, 14), based on the detected piston path (sK) and the detected stroke of the brake actuating device (16, 16a, 14)

 Claim Features